mwosinski/HOL-ServiceBusServiceRemoting/README.md

 In this lab, you will learn how to provision an Service Bus account and configure namespaces for you service.
 You will take advantage of Windows Azure Access Control Service to provide claims-based authentication, creating rules that map an identity into claims that determine what actions an issuer is allowed to perform.

-> **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://www.microsoft.com/download/en/details.aspx?id=8396.
+> **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.

+Visit our [GitHub Homepage](http://windowsazure-trainingkit.github.com/) for more information about the **Windows Azure Training Kit**.

 ### Repository Structure ###